Coriander Seed Essential Oil

 Antibacterial, stimulating and revitalising.
 Belonging to the same botanical family as carrot, celery and parsley, Coriander essential oil is obtained from either the seeds or leaves of the herb.
 In aromatherapy, the essential oil derived from the seeds is preferred due to its superior therapeutic qualities.
 It has a sweet, woody-spicy aroma that is uplifting to the spirits.

-Coriander Seed essential oil has a revitalizing action that helps with the elimination of toxins by stimulating a sluggish circulatory system, plus it can re-energize flagging energy levels.
+Coriander Seed essential oil has a revitalizing action that stimulates a sluggish circulatory system, plus it can re-energize flagging energy levels.
 When used in skin care, its recently-discovered antioxidant qualities* help to neutralize free radicals and rejuvenate skin cell production.

 Coriander Seed essential oil has a sweet, woody-spicy aroma that has a calming effect on the mind that helps ease stress, and is also said to promote creativity.